Totsukawaii/writeup-on-scorm-cheat/README.md

 <br/><br/>

-## Making a UserScript with TamperMonkey
+## Part 2.
+Making a UserScript with TamperMonkey

 Well what if you want to cheat but you don't want to do all the steps everytime you have to take the quiz?
 You can achieve that with TamperMonkey.
 TamperMonkey is a userscript manager that allows you to run a certain script on the browser the moment you enter a page.
 At this point you would need to have a basic level of programming knowledge to understand what's going on.